44100hertz/branchy16/spec/design.md

 Something like a networked "game link cable" that can go over the network is warranted to enhance the social aspect of games.
 For game servers...no idea.

 I won't design it all here, but it's a consideration.

+# Screen and blanking

+Right now the screen resolution is 240x160, or 15x10 tiles.
+I think the ideal resolution is actually 288x192, or 18x12 tiles.
+This preserves the 3:2 aspect originally intended, while also offering a decent 240p letterboxed solution for CRT displays.
+The internal horizontal resolution would be 640px, but 576px would be displayed, keeping the game in the safe region of 568px, minus 4px on each side which _could_ be overscanned but likely will be tolerable.

+This also changes the clock speed and blanking calculations.

+NTSC scanning region is 525 lines, giving 384 lines of draw and 141 lines of blanking.

+NTSC active line period is defined as 52.9µs, and my calculations figure that 63.5µs are needed per scanline for 525 lines at 60hz.
+For a 320px active line, this gives a 384px scan region, out of which 288px is used, giving 96px of hblank.

+So overall, the scanning region is 384x262.5 at 60hz, or 6.048mhz.
+With 8 cycles per scanline, this gives 6 cycles of draw and 2 cycles of blanking, and a final clock speed of 8 * 262.5 * 60 = 126khz per branch.

 # Fetching versus random access imbalance
 Right now, branchy has a funny imbalance: Each branch can fetch an instruction word every cycle, but only 6 processes can fetch arbitrary memory.
 So effectively, 128 RAM accesses per cycle are being eaten by CPU fetching, but a only 6 random accesses happen per cycle.
 How can this make sense?